ttibau/API/ROADMAP.md

     - Explaining what each function does.
 - Routes documentation.
     - Explaining how each route operates, what data can be pushed, etc.
-- ~~Move to using [orm](https://github.com/encode/orm)~~, Only partly integrated, waiting for more completed library before continuing on.
-    - Sadly we won't be using [dashboard](https://github.com/encode/dashboard) due to it's early development & some records in the database being directly edited could cause issues, e.g. if the edited record is cached somewhere else or needs validation from a third party.
 - Migrations.
     - Waiting for [orm](https://github.com/encode/orm).
 - Setup script